firstneverrest/Go-Learning/README.md

 - Printf() - format string based on the given formatting verb and then print.
   - `%v` - print value of the arguments
   - `%T` - print type of the arguments
+  - `%q` - print value of the arguments with double quote wrapping
 - Sprintf() - save formatted strings in variable

 ## Arrays